ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## session_timezone {#session_timezone}

 If specified, sets an implicit timezone (instead of server-default).
 All DateTime/DateTime64 values (and/or functions results) that have no explicit timezone specified are treated as having this timezone instead of default.
+Setting this to `''` (empty string) effectively resets implicit timezone to server timezone.
 Examples:

 ```clickhouse